-As for England’s 🥇🇬🇧Luke Campbell, he is looking to break through on the grandest of scales to become a World Champion in his own right, and is staring at P4P aspirations in the face of his opponent who is shrouded in the accolades that Luke himself is coveting.
-Both have esteemed amateur pedigree, and both are Olympic Gold-Medalists.
+As for England’s 🥇🇬🇧“Cool Hand” Luke Campbell, he is looking to break through on the grandest of scales to become a World Champion in his own right, and is staring at P4P aspirations in the face of his opponent who is shrouded in the accolades that Luke himself is coveting.
+Both have esteemed amateur pedigree, and both are Olympic Gold-Medalist’s.

-Though their paths have been very differing from each other in the professional ranks, with Lomachenko on a hellbent course to historical mythos, and Campbell surviving a couple of hiccups to rebound stronger in putting it all together and improving as an excellent boxer, they are both right now in the middle of their primes as perhaps, and in my opinion the 2 best all-around Lightweights in the world as of today, and will fight to get one step closer to the grand prize of holding all the hardware at 135.
+Though their paths have been very differing from each other in the professional ranks, with Lomachenko on a hellbent course to historical mythos, and Campbell surviving a couple of hiccups to rebound stronger, putting it all together and improving as an excellent boxer, they are both right now in the middle of their primes as in my opinion the 2 best all-around Lightweights in the world, and will fight to get one step closer to the grand prize of holding all the hardware at 135.

-Even someone highly touted and respected as 🇬🇧Carl Frampton had stepped aside at a potential bout…though he was open and up front about it all, stating that he wouldn’t fight Lomachenko because he would flat out get beat.
+Even someone as highly touted and respected as multi-weight titlist 🇬🇧Carl “Jackal” Frampton had stepped aside at a potential bout…though he was open and up front about it all, stating that he wouldn’t fight Lomachenko because he would flat out get beat.
 Instead Vasiliy fought top contenders and further scared the landscape where he couldn’t get any of the Featherweight Champions in with him.

-Lomachenko moved up again, immediately targeting the Lightweight Champion of the World, and fighting 🇻🇪Jorge Linares to win a title in a 3rd division.
+Lomachenko moved up in weight again, immediately targeting the Lightweight Champion of the World, and combating against 🇻🇪Jorge Linares to win a title in a 3rd division.
 It is here at 135 that he has finally found some willing partners looking to test his extensive merit against, and upon being pleased with the cooperation from the most of the divisions other talent, he is going forward to fighting only the guys who possesses a belt to catapult him into a different stratosphere.

 In Luke Campbell’s journey, he has taken a much slower, more measured arc throughout his pro campaign in learning the subtleties of the profession to further transition his amateur background to his repertoire.
 On the come-up, he lost a fight to 🇫🇷Yvan Mendy, however he learned from the experience to better himself as a fighter.